wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    * Too many errors
    <br /><br />

+   The problem can be the biggest bar (the largest contribution) to causes of problems in a Pareto chart.

 2. Draw a horizontal line and "ribs" to each category.
 When working on-site, this can be on a large white-board where participants paste sticky notes.

    A "fishbone" provides a visual approach to organize ideas into categories.

 3. Define categories (buckets) to prompt brainstorming of causes:

-   My six-category example: Surroundings/Environment, People/Skill, Measurement/Information, Method/Process, Machine/System/Equipment, Material/Supplier
+   My six-category example: Surroundings/Environment, People/Skill, Measurement/Information, Method/Process, Machine/System/Equipment (Physical causes), Material/Supplier

    Common categories: People, Information, System, Process (PIPS)